 I’m all for the DIY approach to natural medicine.
-However, I completely understand if you’d rather just buy wild lettuce extract.
-It is easier and you can be sure of the dosage/potency.
+However, I understand if you’d rather just buy wild lettuce extract.
+It is easier, and you can be sure of the dosage/potency.

 The plant can also be smoked.
 Just take some ground-up dried leaves and roll them into a cigarette.

-If you want to avoid the negative effects of smoking or suffer from asthma, it may be better to use a vaporizer.
+If you want to avoid the adverse effects of smoking or suffer from asthma, it may be better to use a vaporizer.

 Wild Lettuce Dosage

 I found a lot of different info on the best dosage.
-It depends a lot on the potency of the plant you used, how you are consuming it, and your individual tolerance.
+It depends a lot on the potency of the plant you use, how you consume it, and your tolerance.

 With natural remedies, it is often best to start with a small dosage and see how you react.
 Then you can increase the dose as necessary.